 Think of this in the same vein as a TV trailer.
 This video needs to inform users of the type of content that you provide and why they should take an interest.
 Including a call-to-action prompting the user to subscribe or visit your website can also help encourage users to engage with your channel.

 You don’t want to overwhelm users with your trailer, though, so keep it short and between 30 to 60 seconds long.
 In addition, you should consider including an outro menu to the end of your trailer, directing users to a selection of your most popular and topical videos.

-Above: A branding intro for Moz’s weekly SEO-based video, Whiteboard Friday.
-Photo from: YouTube.
+Check out the branding intro for Moz's weekly SEO-based video, Whiteboard Friday.